bad64/jankyserv/README.md

 At any rate, PHP is a soft(-ish) dependency.
 You can make it without PHP support (`USE_PHP=0`), in which case the server will spit out a 501 error page if you ask it to work on a .php file.

-# CHANGELOG: v0.11a
+# CHANGELOG: v0.12a

-- Various style consistency fixes (mostly adding brackets to if blocks)
-- Rewrote PHP worker for better memory management, resulting in a noticeable increase in speed
-- Added GET request support to the PHP worker
+- Hacked POST request support into the PHP worker (seriously it's *that* ugly)
+- Hardcoded redirection from / to index.php.
+Eventually this will be rewritten when I implement proper config-based redirection

 # TODO

 What works:

 - Serving HTML/CSS
-- Serving PHP/CSS (only GET requests, POST is in the works)
+- Serving PHP/CSS
-- Serving error pages (only 403, 404, 500 and 501 are implemented)
+- Serving error pages (only 403, 404, 418, 500 and 501 are implemented)
+- Redirecting (hardcoded)

 What does not work yet:

-- Serving basically anything that is not text
+- Serving basically anything that is not text (and JSON)

 What has not been tested:

-- All of the above on an actual Linux install (it's been mostly tested on WSL)
+- Nearly anything regarding security (to be fair if you're running this in anything other than a test intranet environment, you're about to be visited by a lot of dragons)
+- Simultaneous connections

 What has not been implemented (more or less in order of when it should be implemented):

 - Image support
+- JSON responses
 - gzip response compression
-- JSON responses
+- Upload support
 - Logging
+- Unit tests
-- Redirection
+- Redirection (using a definition file instead of hardcoding)
 - Decent multithreading support
-- Upload support